tkrop/go-make/README.md

 3. Modules are placed in any sub-path of the repository, e.g. in `pkg`, `app`, `internal` are commonly used patterns, except for `build` and `run`.
-These are used by `go-make` as temporary folders to build commands and run commands and are cleaned up regularly.
+These are used by [`go-make`][go-make] as temporary folders to build commands and run commands and are cleaned up regularly.

 4. The build target provides build context values to set up global variables in `main` and `config` packages.